Pirates rally in 9th inning for wild 6-5 win over Dodgers

 Mookie Betts' ground-rule double in the ninth off David Bednar (2-1) put the potential tying run in scoring position.
 With fans chanting his first name, Freeman drew a seven-pitch walk, putting the potential go-ahead run on.

 Betts stayed put on Trea Turner's long fly to right field for the second out.
-Will Smith struck out swinging to end an 0-for-5 performance.
+Will Smith struck out swinging to end an 0-for-5 performance and the game.

-The Dodgers trailed 4-0 early and briefly took the lead in the eighth against Bednar.
+The Dodgers trailed 4-0 early but briefly took the lead in the eighth against Bednar.

 Turner doubled leading off as the ball popped out of second baseman Castillo's glove as he went to tag Turner, who slid headfirst into the bag.
 After Smith flied out and Edwin Rios struck out, Justin Turner doubled to left-center, scoring Trea Turner with the tying run.